jci-metasys/api-landing/examples/data-extractor.markdown

 # Introduction

-The Historical Data Extractor is a series of apps that will extract historical data from <i class="metasys"></i> into a data store of your choice and in a format that can be easily read by a BI tool such as PowerBI or Tableau.
+The Historian is a series of apps that will extract historical data from <i class="metasys"></i> into a data store of your choice and in a format that can be easily read by a BI tool such as PowerBI or Tableau.

 There are three apps included in this source code: